RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 +----------+         +----------+
 ```

 For security purposes, any change to a customer or an associated address must be audited.
-Additionally, for any given change, the full state of the customer at that point in time must be retrievable via a [REST API][15]{:target="_blank"} call to be used by a front end or other services.
+Additionally, for any given change, the full state of the customer at that point in time must be retrievable via a [REST API][15]{:target="_blank"} call to be used by a front end or another services.
 A change to customer would mean any of the following:

 - A property on the customer is changed.
 - An address is added or removed.
 - A property on an address is changed.

+> An audit trail is a record of change to your data which serves as proof of compliance with the applications business rules.
+It can be used to assist with identifying problems in your software and spotting fraudulent transactions among other things.

-Separately, to support business processes which rely on data at a specific point in time, we should be able to create a named version of a customer that can be retrieved via a REST API using the version number.
+Separately, to support business processes which rely on data at a specific point in time, we should be able to create a version of a customer that can be retrieved via a REST API using the version number.

+> Versioning involves assigning a version number to your data at a specific point in time.
+This allows data to be changed without breaking business process which relies on earlier versions of the data.

-### Why it was difficult to do this
+## Why it was difficult to do this

 The technical solution required for implementing point-in-time snapshots is complex and requires a lot of time and experience to implement well - which is why this is a hard problem to solve.